 If you’re considering copper, you should research its strengths and weaknesses before you make a decision.
 Here’s an overview of the advantages and disadvantages of using copper pipes in your home.

 What Are the Advantages of Using Copper Pipes?

 Copper pipes are strong.
-They’re slight elasticity resists snapping.
-They’re strength and flexibility makes them a good choice for those who live in an earthquake zone where pipes might be tested during a temblor.
+Their slight elasticity resists snapping.
+Their strength and flexibility makes them a good choice for those who live in an earthquake zone where pipes might be tested during a temblor.